quinn-dougherty/Portfolio/matcher/README.md

 convergence, and offer no way of knowing whether is a local optima or the global one.
 I decided they wouldn't be satisfying enough to be worth the trouble, even though it would have been good practice for me to implement them.

+And a note, gradient descent doesn't fit our criteria for an **awesome** solver, even though it'd be quite good.

 # For Medical School?